-One experiment carried out by a male sexuality clinic found that the three states with the largest self-reported sizes were Alabama with 7.44 inches, Louisiana at 7.15, and West Virginia with 7.00.
+The average penis size in all of America is just 5.57 inches, despite what some states might claim.
+Most studies are done through indirect methods (like measuring condom sizes ordered by mail), so it’s hard to take some of these studies seriously.
+One experiment carried out by a male sexuality clinic found that the three states with the largest self-reported sizes were Alabama at 7.44 inches, Louisiana at 7.15, and West Virginia at 7.00.
 The rest of the states, starting with Vermont at 6.98, all came in below 7 inches.
 Most averaged above 6, with only eight states averaging below.
 Those were Delaware (5.22), New Mexico (5.36), Maryland (5.50), Georgia (5.69), and Rhode Island (5.83).

-Big caveat about this: All sizes are self-reported, which might be why the sizes come in at least an inch above what the BJUI study shows.
+A big caveat about this: All sizes are self-reported, which might be why the sizes come in at least an inch above what the BJUI study shows.

 What is the average size by race or ethnicity?

-The study states “it is not possible from the present meta-analysis to draw any conclusions about any differences in penile size across races,” no matter what popular myths or anecdotal “evidence” says.
+The study states, “it is not possible from the present meta-analysis to draw any conclusions about any differences in penile size across races,” no matter what popular myths or anecdotal “evidence” says.